Trends in Home Design

 While warm neutrals are still popular, beige is the new black, with cream following closely at its heels.
 This color trend carries over into the lighter wood tones of flooring and furnishings, as well as the move towards more use of natural fibers.
 When bold colors are used on walls, furniture or fabrics, it is a nod towards nostalgia, with patterns and colors you might find in your grandmother’s home.
 This “grandmillennial” or “granny chic” trend is an outward expression of our longing for a time when we felt warm, cared for and comforted.
 “Granny chic” can be seen in the use of modern decor mixed with vintage touches like antique art, chintz and floral wallpaper and fabrics, as well as classic but whimsical accent pieces to create a homey feeling.

 For those who prefer a more cutting-edge element to the design of their home, smart homes with technology-driven features are increasing in popularity.
 High-tech homes allow the homeowner to control features from an application on their phone or tablet.
 This goes beyond just controlling the home’s thermostat.
 Today everything from lights, window blinds, door locks, appliances, faucets, security systems, and even the temperature of a pool or hot tub can be controlled with a few taps on a screen.
+Don’t stay locked out of your home – call us today for locksmith services in miramar for some best help options!
 Smart-home features are popular with homeowners who have a penchant for tech, and those hoping to reduce their carbon footprint by saving energy on heating, cooling and electrical use, especially when away from home.

 Energy isolating devices called Lockout tagout like a breaker lockout is safest.
 Consult professionals for electrical repair in Buckhead, GA or electric panel replacement.
 For any electrical guidance look for a service like Allied Electric or you may visit similar services at https://callbigfamily.com/.
 If you are looking for a career as an electrician, make sure to visit the Asbury Electric homepage for more info.
 Hire a good electrician who understands these concepts and can provide professional electrical trenching services.